calacademy-research/assembly_etc/categories/assembly_dir_structure/README.md

 ```

 Here is the default structure.
 You can always feel free to add directories that you will need and remove
-those that aren't suitable for yhis assembly's needs.
+those that aren't suitable for this assembly's needs.

 ```
 .